 The High Court of Sikkim pulled up the State authorities for failing to follow its directions regarding compensation for those affected by the construction of the airport.
-After hearing the state and petitioners, whose landed property was damaged by theconstruction of the airport, the single bench of Acting Chief Justice Meenakshi Madan Rai pulled up the state authorities and directed them to strictly comply with the order passed by the High Court on 30 April 2018.
+After hearing the state and petitioners, whose landed property was damaged by the construction of the airport, the single bench of Acting Chief Justice Meenakshi Madan Rai pulled up the state authorities and directed them to strictly comply with the order passed by the High Court on 30 April 2018.

 66 affected families had approached the High Court in 2016 stating that the affected families had not been properly compensated.
-According to the petitioners, their landed and standing properties were damaged due to heavy construction of airport works, earth cutting on western side of the airport and vibration due to blasting and use of other heavy machineries in the construction site.
+According to the petitioners, their landed and standing properties were damaged due to heavy construction of airport works, earth cutting on the western side of the airport and vibration due to blasting and use of other heavy machinery in the construction site.
 The villagers were not happy with the amount of compensation for their agriculture and horticultural products for a year as they say that they have lost their productivity since 2009.

 Foundation stone of Airport was laid in February 2002.
-Acquisition of land was gradually taken up and an MoU was signed with Airports Authority of India AAI for construction of airport on March 2002.
-The actual proposed date of completion of airport was fixed at 2012.
+Acquisition of land was gradually taken up and an MoU was signed with Airports Authority of India AAI for construction of an airport on March 2002.
+The actual proposed date of completion of the airport was fixed in 2012.
 Negotiations continued between Airports Authority of India and the concerned departments, Roads & Bridges initially and Transport later.
 The initial estimate of RS.309.46 crore was approved.
 The Bhumi Pujan of the Airport was done in February 2009 and the construction was initiated by MIS Punj Lloyd, a reputed Construction Agency in April-May 2009.

 Despite the best efforts of AAI and the contractors, the airport took much more time than expected.
 It included the whole of 2014 when no construction took place.
-As it happens in such mega projects, both cost and time over run took place.
-The total estimate reached the figure of Rs.605.59 crore and the expected time of completion of project was fixed at February-March 2018.
+As it happens in such mega projects, both cost and time overrun took place.
+The total estimate reached the figure of Rs.605.59 crore and the expected time of completion of the project was fixed at February-March 2018.
 The first trial run by an Air force Dornier plane took place on 5th March 2018 while the first trial run by a commercial plane (SpiceJet) took place on 10th March 2018.